 13. Toasting Fork

-When cooking meals over an open flame?
+Do you need a suitable fork to cook meals over a campfire or an open flame?
 If yes, a toasting fork is an ideal option to solve your problem.
-This fork appears with a very long handle and has two or three slender prongs.
+This fork has a very long handle attached to two or three slender prongs.

 You can use these toasting forks to keep the meat in place in front of a fireplace or live coals while toasting it.
 A toasting fork is also helpful for toasting marshmallows, bread, or any other kind of food.